Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 [Flixbus](https://www.flixbus.co.uk/) is your go-to option for Europe-wide coach travel.
 Its fleet of bright green coaches can take you from Birmingham to Berlin, Bristol to Bruges and many more.
 Here's a [map of destinations](https://www.flixbus.co.uk/bus-routes).
 Coaches range from daytime travel to overnight routes, and some can even [take your bike](https://www.flixbus.co.uk/service/bike-travel).

+## S﻿now Express

+[S﻿nowExpress](https://www.snowexpress.co.uk/) is specifically for skiers, and goes direct to the Alps from London Victoria coach station, meaning you can ski low-carbon *and* on a budget.

 [CheckMyBus](https://www.checkmybus.co.uk/) is a fantastic website that lets you search for coach and bus routes across many different providers letting you find the cheapest fares and giving plenty of date and time flexibility.

-[S﻿nowExpress](https://www.snowexpress.co.uk/) is specifically for skiers, and goes direct to the Alps from London Victoria coach station, meaning you can ski low-carbon *and* on a budget.

 #### Coach tours